PhenoApps/Field-Book/docs/source/settings-general.rst

 |fingerprint| Move to unique identifier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Adds a || icon to the Collect toolbar.
+Adds a |barcode| icon to the Collect toolbar.
 When pressed it opens a text entry dialog.
 Move to a specific entry by typing or scanning its unique id into the text field.

 .. figure:: /_static/images/settings/general/settings_general_moveto_uid.png
    :width: 40%